Evelio B. Javier Airport

+History

 The airport is named after Evelio Javier, a Marcos-critic politician who served as Antique's governor from 1971 to 1980 and was assassinated on February 11, 1986, just two weeks before the People Power Revolution.
 It was partially renovated with the help of Senator Loren Legarda and Antique Governor Rhodora Cadiao.
 The Airport Terminal Building and other Facilities is being planned for reconstruction to accommodate more passengers and planes.
 Prior to the renovation, the airport was not operational due to a lack of passengers travelling from Antique to Manila.

+Another renovation was made by President Bongbong Marcos during his visit to Antique.
+He allocated P500m for the renovation for the airport, which the CAAP accepted.
+The renovation included extending the runway.
+He also planned an inauguration for the airport with him and Legarda.